bokkypoobah/InvestFeedCrowdsaleAudit/codereview/Crowdsale.md

    * (we have done only few test transactions).
 After the crowdsale is going
    * then multisig address stays locked for the safety reasons.
    */
-  function setMultisig(address addr) public onlyOwner {
+  // BK Ok - Only owner can change the multisig address function setMultisig(address addr) public onlyOwner {

     // Change
-    if(investorCount > MAX_INVESTMENTS_BEFORE_MULTISIG_CHANGE) {
+    // BK Ok - Cannot have more than 5 investors and still change the multisig address if(investorCount > MAX_INVESTMENTS_BEFORE_MULTISIG_CHANGE) {
       throw;
     }

+    // BK Ok
     multisigWallet = addr;
   }